ormle-dev/ormle-standard/README.md

     FOREIGN KEY (EmpID) REFERENCES Employees(ID);
 ```

 This statement tells the database engine *"do not break the link."* It provides no information about what the link *means*—whether an employee *handles*, *approves*, or *delivers* the order.
-The Ormle Standard resolves this by binding every relation to an explicit natural-language predicate.
+The GRAM specification resolves this by binding every relation to an explicit natural-language predicate.

 ---

 ## 6. Normative Comparison

-The following comparison illustrates the difference between physical metadata and an Ormle-compliant semantic representation for the query: *"How many orders were handled by each employee?"*
+The following comparison illustrates the difference between physical metadata and a GRAM-compliant semantic representation for the query: *"How many orders were handled by each employee?"*

 ### 6.1 DDL-Only Interpretation

 An LLM operating on DDL alone observes a nullable `EmpID` column in the `Orders` table.
 It must infer join semantics, potentially selecting a `LEFT JOIN` when an `INNER JOIN` is correct, miscounting null entries, or double-counting in misidentified many-to-many relationships.

-### 6.2 Ormle-Compliant Interpretation
+### 6.2 GRAM-Compliant Interpretation

-An LLM receiving the Ormle graph reads:
+An LLM receiving the GRAM graph reads:

 > "Employee handles Order.
 Each Order must be handled by exactly one Employee."